Diebbo/assignment-3-computational-geometry/report/chapters/mbc.typ

 For a balanced partitioning on the median

 At each recursion level $i$, the algorithm solves at most  $2^i$ subproblems, each containing at most $n/2^i$ points.
 Since each subproblem identifies a single edge of the convex hull, the total number of subproblems is bounded by $h$, the number of points on the hull.
 In the worst case, when no points can be discarded early, the recursion depth is $O(log h)$, and each level processes $O(n)$ points in linear time.
 This results in an overall time complexity of $O(n log h)$.
+This makes the Marriage Before Conquest algorithm an output-sensitive algorithm, as its performance depends on the size of the output (the number of points on the convex hull) rather than just the input size.